katie-biegel/relocDD-py/README.md

 	<li> utm </li>
 </ul>

+<h5> <u> Running RelocDD-py: </u> </h5>

+A quick guide to running, relocDD-py can be found in RelocDD_QuickStart.pdf.
+You should be able to use this guide to run most of the basic functionalities.
+Sample input files are included in the "sample_inputfiles" folder.
+This includes the run.inp file, updated ph2dt.inp file, and a sample hypoDD.inp file that remains unchanged from hypoDD v 1.3.

+For any questions and/or issues in running relocDD-py, please reach out to kmbiegel@ucdavis.edu.

 <h5> <u> IF USING TO BUILD CROSS CORRELATION DT FILES: </u> </h5>

 <p> For problems with large number of data, it is often best to run multi-process cross-correlations.
 While this software includes scripts to build cross-correlation differential time files for both single-process and multi-process workflows, the multi-process workflow does require usage of the <strong> MPI4PY </strong> package.
 Installation instructions for that package can be found here: https://mpi4py.readthedocs.io/en/stable/install.html </p>